k1ro/emrio/README.md

 Notes:

 * Numbers are synthetic and chosen to satisfy accounting identities.
-* Twofold expansion uses shares `r, c ∈ [0, 1]` per country–sector; labels for base sectors and subsegments are provided for later block operations.
+* Twofold expansion uses shares `r, c ∈ [0, 1]` per country-sector; labels for base sectors and subsegments are provided for later block operations.
 * The expanded destination-specific final demand `y_s_q` follows the global country ordering and is required by Step 3.

 ---